qwx9/notes/net/algorithms/text/exact.index.md

 this provides information on F, that is the intervals in F for each letter.

-	Here We have 4 ranges:
+	Here we have 4 ranges:
 	[C[$]+1,C[a]], [C[a]+1,C[b]], [C[b]+1,C[c]], [C[c]+1,n]

 This alone is insufficient since we need to know the precise rank